xhuy0404/tech-tips/Windows Subsystem for Linux.md

 # Enable WSL/WSL2 on your Windows PC
 Just a shorter version of : https://docs.microsoft.com/en-us/windows/wsl/install-manual .

-- Open a terminal app (I suggest "Windows Terminal", it is very useful later) as administrator
+- Open a terminal app as administrator
 -